Entries Tagged 'Conservatorship of Wendland' ↓

 Robert Wendland never executed a durable power for healthcare, living will, or any other written document that would have given everyone involved in the case a clear understanding of whether or not he would have wanted to continue living following his traumatic injury in light of the fact that he would never again be a full-bodied person.
 And the few statements that his wife, children and half-brother attributed to him were, unfortunately, cryptic, at best.

-In Part Two of this entry, I will talk more about the few, brief comments attributed to him, why they could never have been legally sufficient to support bringing about his death, and the evidence of his wishes that the court never heard — and I have never publicly revealed until now.
+I will write more about the few, brief comments attributed to him, why they could never have been legally sufficient to support bringing about his death, and the evidence of his wishes that the court never heard — and I have never publicly revealed.

 Ronald Cranford, M.D.